HaziqRazali/VRNN-Long-Term-Future-Frame-Prediction/README.md

 # Brief Project Structure
 ------------

-    ├── datasets                       : Directory the scripts to generate the dataset │   ├── gen-moving-mnist.ipynb     : Script to generate the moving-mnist dataset
+    ├── datasets                       : Directory containing the scripts to generate the dataset │   ├── gen-moving-mnist.ipynb     : Script to generate the moving-mnist dataset
     |
     ├── models                         : Directory containing the scripts and pre-trained models │   ├── moving-mnist
     │       ├── sample-train.ipynb     : Script to train
     │       ├── sample-test.ipynb      : Script to reproduce results
-    │       ├── model.ckpt             : Tensorflow pre-trained model
+    │       ├── epoch-100.data         : Tensorflow pre-trained model
+    │       ├── epoch-100.index
+    │       ├── epoch-100.meta
     |
-    |── others                         : Directory containing all other experiments, kept for reference
+    |── others                         : Directory containing all other experiments kept for reference
     |
     ├── results                        : Directory containing all results in .gif format │   ├── moving-mnist